 Kelsey August is the owner of Lone Star Direct, a marketing firm she founded at 24 years old.
-She is also the CEO of Bona Dea Gluten Free, an Ancient Grain Baking Mix company.
 She has been a serial entrepreneur for the last two decades.
 She loves to create and grow business ventures.

-Kelsey has been a Board Member and President of EO, The Entrepreneurs Organization; has served on the Board of Athletics for Ohio University and was also the President of the American Marketing Association.
-She has won distinguished awards along the way; Austin Under Forty Winner, was finalist for Ernst and Young Entrepreneur of the Year, was the youngest female entrepreneur to make the Inc 500 fastest growing company list.
+Kelsey has been a Board Member and President of EO, The Entrepreneurs Organization; has served on the Board of Athletics for Ohio University; and was also the President of the American Marketing Association.
+She has won distinguished awards along the way: Austin Under Forty Winner, was finalist for Ernst and Young Entrepreneur of the Year, and was the youngest female entrepreneur to make the Inc 500 fastest growing company list.